karthikgs220/ParkingLot/README.md

 At the exit the customer returns the ticket which then marks the slot they were using as being available.

-Due to government regulation, the system should provide me with the ability to find
+Due to government regulation, the system provides an ability to find out:
-out:

 ● Registration numbers of all cars of a particular colour.